How I Made $8,741.38 This Month With #2017FlipChallenge

 Total profit $8,741.38

-What Do I Sell?
+What Do We Sell?

-Kitchen utensils and appliances such as Tupperware and other ‘expensive’ items, certain beauty items (anything from a party plan like Jamberry sells well) and a few times I have bought and sold cars for a profit.
-Cars are not something I do regularly if the opportunity arises I will take it but I don’t seek it out as I do not know cars.
+Kitchen utensils and appliances such as Tupperware and other ‘expensive’ items, certain beauty items (anything from a party plan like Jamberry sells well), and a few times we bought and sold cars for a profit.

-Where do I get Items?
+Where do We get Items?

-How do I Know What Will Sell?
+How do We Know What Will Sell?

 Do a quick search on eBay.
 Search the item you want to buy to sell, check sold listings to see if it sold and for how much.
-If it’s a good price, it’s worth getting.
-If not, don’t do it.
-I have also stayed within areas I know well so I don’t usually need to look items up.

-How do I List Them?
+How do We List Them?

-I take photographs of the item from different angles in good light with a clean background using my phone.
-Often this is on a piece of card, my freshly made bed with a white sheet or on my wood floors.
+Often this is on a piece of card, a freshly made bed with a white sheet or on wood floors.

 Add a new listing on eBay via the eBay app, add a clear description, include the fact you are selling other items, try to offer fast and free postage (as in free postage and item posted within 24hrs of sale) for better results too.